Tjilbruke: Other public commemorations of Tjilbruke

 The Tjilbruke Dreaming is referred to in eleven sites around Adelaide city centre.
 The first might be the ibis and Aboriginal man represented in the Three Rivers Fountain, sculpted by John Dowie and first unveiled in 1963 in Victoria Square/Tarndanyangga.

+In 1972, John Dowie created a monument commemorating Tjilbruke.
+It was commissioned by the local newspaper, The Sunday Mail, in conjunction with the South Australia Museum.

 There is a plaque at Mt Lofty Summit with information about Tjilbruke.